EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: The Ultraviolet Luminosity Function

 To calculate the $M_{\rm UV}$ value for each galaxy, we convolve a 100\AA\, wide top-hat filter centred on the rest-frame 1500\AA\, for the best-fitting SED \citep{Finkelstein2015,Adams2021,Finkelstein2022c}.
 These SEDs are generated using aperture-corrected photometry, which can underestimate the total flux for resolved sources.
 We therefore apply a simple correction factor using the ratio between the aperture and total photometry ({\tt MAG\_AUTO}) measured by SExtractor in the photometric band containing the rest-frame 1500\AA.

-For the CEERS and NGDEEP fields, our selection criteria are such that our selection function drops off between $8.5<z<9.0$.
-This is because the Lyman-break enters the F115W filter and for bright sources this can result in a greater than 3 sigma detection.
-For these two fields, we conduct a similar calculation to the above, but instead for the $z_{min}$ value for use in the volume calculations.
-This is obtained by shifting the SED in redshift steps of 0.01 bluewards until a convolution with the F115W filter produces a $3\sigma$ detection.
-This ensures our volume estimations takes greater account of our selection criteria.

 For the measurement of the UV LF, we discard the SMACS-0723 field.
 With the absence of the F115W photometric band, there is a much greater degree of uncertainty on candidate redshifts between $8<z<10$ \citep[see e.g.][]{Trussler2022}.
 Since we are not using the NIRCam modules containing lensing clusters in this study, the SMACS-0723 field provides minimal cosmic volume, but comes with elevated risk of objects scattering between redshift bins.
-We provide a full list of potential candidates for the purpose of future follow-up in Conselice et al In Prep.